robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/luis-glossary.md

 ## <a name="starter-key"></a>Chave de início

-Uma chave gratuita a ser usada ao iniciar pela primeira vez usando LUIS.
+A free key to use when first starting out using LUIS.

-## <a name="structure"></a>Estruturá
+## <a name="structure"></a>Structure

-Adicione estrutura a uma entidade aprendida por máquina para fornecer subcomponentes com descritores (recursos) e restrições (entidades regulares ou de lista).
+Add structure to a machine-learned entity to provide subcomponents with descriptors (features) and constraints (regular expression or list entities).

 ## <a name="subscription-key"></a>Chave de assinatura

-A chave de assinatura é a chave de **ponto de extremidade de previsão** associada ao serviço Luis [que você criou no Azure](luis-how-to-azure-subscription.md).
+The subscription key is the **prediction endpoint** key associated with the LUIS service [you created in Azure](luis-how-to-azure-subscription.md).
 Essa chave não é a [chave de criação](#programmatic-key).
 Se você tiver uma chave de ponto de extremidade, ela deverá ser usada para qualquer solicitação de ponto de extremidade, em vez da chave de criação. É possível ver a chave de ponto de extremidade atual dentro da URL do ponto de extremidade na parte inferior da [**página Chaves e pontos de extremidade**](luis-how-to-azure-subscription.md) no site do [LUIS](luis-reference-regions.md). É o valor do par nome/valor de **subscription-key**.

 ## <a name="test"></a>Testar